 Medtronic markets its products in more than 140 countries around the globe.
 More than half of revenues come from the US market; the company's largest international markets include Western Europe and Japan.

-The company operates some 280 locations worldwide, including more than 40 manufacturing plants in North America, Europe, and Asia.
+The company operates some 260 locations worldwide, including more than 40 manufacturing plants in the US and another 118 in 50 other countries.

 Sales and Marketing

 Medtronic sells through direct representatives in the US, while using a combination of independent distributors and direct marketing methods in overseas markets.
 Its products are marketed to customers including hospitals, clinics, physicians, and wholesalers, as well as government health plans and group purchasing organizations.

 Medtronic has reporting steadily rising revenues over the past few years, including sales growth of 3% in fiscal 2014 to some $17 billion, which was attributed to strong product sales increases in all three divisions.
 Within the Cardiac and Vascular Group, growth came from nearly every sector, lead by Atrial Fibrillation and Structural Heart and Endovascular, except Coronary and CRDM defibrillation and pacing systems.
 New products from acquisitions also helped.
 Likewise, the Restorative Therapies Group reported growth in all divisions except the Spine unit as did the Diabetes Group.

 Net income, which has been fluctuating for years, dropped again in fiscal 2014, by 12% to about $3 billion, as the company paid litigation charges, higher expenses, and acquisition-related costs.

 Cash from operations, on the other hand, rose by $17 million to about $5 billion due to an increase in accounts receivable, primarily in southern Europe, and a decrease in inventories.